brpandey/leetcode-notes/sys-design/hacking/38_parking_lot.md

 ### 6. Write out service definitions, APIs, interfaces, and/or classes

-The diagram below outlines the class hierarchy and includes the subclasses of Parkinglot Vehicle and Ticket.
-This is just one possible class hierarchy design, the fields and methods of classes are open-ended.
-You may notice that the fields of the dasses overlap with the attributes of the data models created in the previous steps.
-This is a recurring pattern in class hierarchy design and data modeling; the states of the objects often overlap with the data that is persisted to a database.
+The diagram below outlines a possible class hierarchy and includes the subclasses of ParkingLot, Vehicle, and Ticket.

+The fields of the types overlap with the attributes of the data models created in the previous steps as states of the objects often overlap with the data that is persisted to a database.

 ![Class Hierarchy](imgs/0112b.jpg)

-When designing a class hierarchy, think about answering:
+When designing a type hierarchy, think about answering:
-* What are the subclasses for the main classes?
-Are there any abstract classes?
+* What are the submodules for the main module?
+Are there any interfaces?
-* What are the main methods and state variables for a class?
+* What are the main methods and state variables?
-* How do classes interact?
+* How do types interact?

 ### 7. Identify and solve potential scaling problems and bottlenecks

-The QPS and the traffic of the system for this parking lot are low compared to the pena systems that we designed.
+The QPS and the traffic of the system for this parking lot are low compared to previous systems.
 But suppose that this system doesn't just manage a single parking lot, but all the parking lots in the world.
-The system may face burst wouge because peak heves of parking lots are clustered together.
-The following points could be used to see the systeme
+The system may face burst usage because peak hours of parking lots are clustered together.
+The following points could be used to scale the systems

 * Adding memory caches may not be helpful since the entering and exiting of a vehicle are typically one-time requests.
 * Create database keys to avoid hotspots.
-A parking lot id maybe a poor choice to use a a database key since the requests of a single parking lot may be dustered temporally
+A parking lot id maybe a poor choice to use as a database key since the requests of a single parking lot may be clustered temporally
 * Add autoscaling resources to the entrance and exit services during peak hours